itsadrih/Code-Quiz/README.md

 # Code-Quiz
-This is a quiz on Movies.
+This is a quiz on Movie.